 Why Slips, Trips and Falls Continue to Cause Serious Workplace Incidents

-Graphic of a frontline worker slipping in a warehouse
+A graphic of a worker slipping in the workplace

 Slips, trips and falls, or falls that happen on the same level, can be some of the most debilitating and expensive injuries workers will suffer and contribute to 700 worker fatalities each year.
 It is particularly hazardous in the construction industry, accounting for 378 of the 986 construction fatalities recorded in 2021.
 To address this concern, the National Safety Stand-Down to Prevent Falls in Construction is held each year to encourage employers to stand down from work and discuss workplace hazards relating to trips, falls or other job safety concerns.